Riardon/WRO-LittleRobot/README.md

+# LittleRobot Future Engineers
+At this repository you can see all files of our documentation.
+Look at our branch and open files to see robot's photos, team photo, 3D models and etc.
-# File description
+## File description

 On our robot we have 2 files that work at the same time.

 File main.py is launched on pyboard, it get's the data from raspberry and controls servo drive and motor.

-final.py(for final attempts) or qualification.py(for qualification) is launched on raspberry, it receives the image from camera, processes it, and sends data to pyboard.
+``final.py``(for final attempts) or ``qualification.py``(for qualification) is launched on raspberry, it receives the image from camera, processes it, and sends data to pyboard.

-RobotAPI.py - library, that is used on raspberry to help get an image from camera and display it while debugging.
+``RobotAPI.py`` - library, that is used on raspberry to help get an image from camera and display it while debugging.

-module.py - library on pyboard.
+``module.py`` - library on pyboard.
 It's used to help controling servo and motor.

-# Main.py
+## Main.py

-main.py is a program on pyboard.
+``main.py`` is a program on pyboard.
 First, it waits for a button to be pressed, than it gets the speed, and an angle for servo drive.
 Than it passes the speed directly to motor.
 And uses a proportional-derivative controller(https://en.wikipedia.org/wiki/PID_controller) to regulate the speed of the servo and set to the needed angle.

-# qualification.py
+## qualification.py

-qualification.py is a program on raspberry.
+``qualification.py`` is a program on raspberry.
 After it gets the image from camera, it cuts out 3 areas on it, 1 on the right side, 1 on the left, and at the bottom.
 The program converts them from the bgr color model to hsv, and findes the needed items on it.
 The ones on the left and right are used to detect the walls.
 After detection, it uses the proportional-derivative controller to help robot move in the center between 2 walls.
 Then if we see 1 wall, and don't see the other, the robot starts to turn.
 The part at the bottom is used to count lines, that we have passed.
 When the robot passes 12 lines, it stops.

-# final.py
+## final.py
-final.py is a program on raspberry.
-It's practically similar to qualification.py.
+``final.py`` is a program on raspberry.
+It's practically similar to ``qualification.py``.
 It's 2 more area in it, 1 is used to detect signes, and, based on theres position, make robot go arond them.
 A proportional-derivative controller is also used here.
 The other is used to find out, in which direction robot goes.

-# Connection to pyboard
+## Connection to pyboard

-To put the programs to pyboard, you need to just connect pyboard to your computer, and it will open as a USB flash drive, then copy files main.py and module.py, wait for red LED to turn off, and thats it, all done.
+To put the programs to pyboard, you need to just connect pyboard to your computer, and it will open as a USB flash drive, then copy files ``main.py`` and ``module.py``, wait for red LED to turn off, and thats it, all done.

 ![alt text](https://github.com/Riardon/WRO-LittleRobot/blob/b83ab2642b691f070a6a2ed29670b6094b4c30cf/readme_photos/pyboard_1.png)
 ![alt text](https://github.com/Riardon/WRO-LittleRobot/blob/b83ab2642b691f070a6a2ed29670b6094b4c30cf/readme_photos/pyboard_2.png)

-# Connection to raspberry
+## Connection to raspberry

 1)First you neeed to install some os on your raspberry.
 You’ll need a microSD card (go with at least 8 GB), a computer with a slot for it, and, of course, a Raspberry Pi and basic peripherals (a mouse, keyboard, screen, and power source).